Cacao Chocolate Bliss Balls (no added sugar)

 • Return mixing bowl to the base.
 Put a medium bowl on top of the lid, and weigh coconut for rolling.

-• Scoop out bliss ball mixture and roll into balls, and then roll in the coconut.
+• Scoop out bliss ball mixture and roll into balls, and then roll in the extra coconut.
 These are best when chilled for at least an hour.

 Conventional Instructions